amethyst/amethyst/book/src/concepts/system.md

 }
 ```

-This system will make all entities with both a `Transform` with a positive y coordinate and a `FallingObject` tag component fall by 0.1 unit per game loop iteration.
+This system will make all entities with both a `TransformComponent` with a positive y coordinate and a `FallingObject` tag component fall by 0.1 unit per game loop iteration.
 Note that as the `FallingObject` is only here as a tag to restrict the joining operation, we immediately discard it using the `_` syntax.

 Cool!
 Now that looks like something we'll actually do in our games!